kworam/ProcScript/README.md

 `PS.RETURN`  Return to the caller of this Proc.

-`<Proc Instance>`  Run this Proc and pass its results to the next block function.
+`<Proc Instance>`  Run the Proc Instance and pass its results to the next block function.

 `PS.WAIT_FOR_CALLBACK`  Wait for a callback from a ProcScript-compliant blocking function and pass its results to the next block function.